International Tax Attorney & Law Firm Experienced In International Tax Law

 Are OVDP and Streamlined Disclosure a Solution to Fix International Tax Mistakes?

-Taxpayers who have made mistakes regarding the disclosure of a foreign account under FBAR can face a penalty of up to $10,000 for even an accidental error.
+Taxpayers who have made mistakes regarding the disclosure of a foreign account under FBAR can face a penalty of either $100,000 or half of the value of the undisclosed assets in question, whichever is greater.
+In many circumstances, these penalties apply even for accidental errors.
+A penalty for a mistaken failure to file an FBAR is only forgivable (still with minor fines) if the taxpayer had no obligation to file an FBAR in the years prior to the failure and if their general compliance with tax code in other areas suggest that the taxpayer had been reasonably compliant otherwise.
 If your error was intentional or a voluntary disregard of a known legal duty, penalties are even harsher and can consume a significant portion of the foreign account balance.
 However, if you have not yet come under suspicion, you may be able to reduce or eliminate the penalties you face.

 How Can U.S. Companies, Foreign Corporations, and International Businesses Minimize International Tax Liabilities?